bosun-monitor/bosun/_third_party/github.com/tatsushid/go-fastping/README.md

 please see "cmd/ping/ping.go".

 ## Caution
-This package now only implements ICMP ping using raw socket so the program using this package needs to be run as root user.
+This package implements ICMP ping using both raw socket and UDP.
+If your program uses this package in raw socket mode, it needs to be run as a root user.

 ## License
 go-fastping is under MIT License.
 See the [LICENSE][license] file for details.